How children and young people respond when a person has dementia

 Worrying that they might catch dementia

 Another common worry among children and young people is that dementia is contagious and they might catch dementia.
 Reassure them that this is not how people develop dementia.
-Older children may find our information about dementia and the brain helpful – including a series of films called The brain tour.

 They may also worry that they, or their parents and other relatives, may develop dementia.
 See Risk factors for dementia for more information.